pinot-contrib/pinot-docs/basics/indexing/bloom-filter.md

 Bloom filters are disabled by default.
 This means that columns will not be indexed unless they are explicitly configured in the [table config](../../configuration-reference/table.md).

-There are 3 optional parameters to configure the Bloom Filter:
+There are 3 optional parameters to configure the Bloom filter:

 | Parameter      | Default       | Description                                                           |
 |----------------|---------------|-----------------------------------------------------------------------|